“Where I live”

 Box turtle eggs and soft-shelled hatchlings are extremely vulnerable to predators of many types.
 By contrast, adult box turtles sealed inside their shells are safe from almost any predator except Man.
 This does not mean that life is always safe for box turtles, though.
 The number one cause of death for this reptile is collision with a car.
 Development is not a friend to box turtles.
 When a turtle’s home territory becomes fragmented by roads and other construction, it does not abandon or alter the territory.
 This means that eventually the turtle will try to cross a road and will get in harm’s way.

-Box turtles are not considered threatened or endangered nationally, although some states list them as a species of special concern.
-Eastern box turtles are scarce in parts of their range because of habitat loss, collisions with cars, and over-collection.
+Box turtles are listed as a vulnerable species by the IUCN, the world’s leading conservation organization.
+Generally speaking, box turtles are in decline throughout their range.
+They are relatively common in Maryland but are nonetheless threatened here and elsewhere by habitat loss, collisions with cars, and over-collection.
 In Maryland, it is illegal to take box turtles out of the wild in order to sell them as pets.